ipfs/ipfs-docs/docs/concepts/libp2p.md

 ---
 title: libp2p
 sidebarDepth: 0
-description: Learn about the Libp2p protocol and why it's an important ingredient in how IPFS works.
+description: Learn about the libp2p protocol and why it's an important ingredient in how IPFS works.
 related:
-  'What is Libp2p?': https://docs.libp2p.io/introduction/#what-is-libp2p
+  'What is libp2p?': https://docs.libp2p.io/concepts/introduction/overview/
-  'Foundational Libp2p concepts': https://docs.libp2p.io/concepts/
+  'Foundational libp2p concepts': https://docs.libp2p.io/concepts/
-  'Getting started with Libp2p': https://docs.libp2p.io/guides/
+  'Getting started with libp2p': https://docs.libp2p.io/guides/
-  'Examples of Libp2p key features': https://docs.libp2p.io/guides/
 ---

 # libp2p

-Libp2p, (short for “library peer-to-peer”) is a peer-to-peer (P2P) networking framework that enables the development of P2P applications.
+libp2p, (short for “library peer-to-peer”) is a peer-to-peer (P2P) networking framework that enables the development of P2P applications.
 It consists of a collection of protocols, specifications, and libraries that facilitate P2P communication between network participants or, in other words, peers.

 ## P2P basics